Bathroom wall threat prompts temporary lockdown at Paris High School

 PARIS, Ark.
-(KNWA) — A possible threat written on a bathroom wall prompted a temporary lockdown at a River Valley high school this week.
+(KFTA) — A possible threat written on a bathroom wall prompted a temporary lockdown at a River Valley high school this week.

 The Paris School District posted to its Facebook saying in part: